FOREX-Euro recovers from bout of pre-ECB selling on solid euro zone data

 LONDON, Oct 20 The euro rose 0.5 percent against

-the dollar on Tuesday, helped by solid data and a change in mood
+the dollar on Tuesday, helped by solid data and a change in the

 Quarterly lending data from the ECB showed euro zone banks